MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 Both Azure Front Door Standard and Premium should be running minimum TLS version of 1.2.
 There should be secure private connectivity between Azure Front Door Premium and Azure Storage Blob, or Azure App Service.

 Azure Front Door Standard or Premium (Plus WAF) should have resource logs enabled.
-Azure Web Application Firewall on Azure Front Door should have request body inspection enabled and be enabled for Azure Front Door entry-points.
+Azure Web application firewall (WAF) on Azure Front Door should have request body inspection enabled and be enabled for Azure Front Door entry-points.

-Bot Protection should be enabled for Azure Front Door WAF.
-Enable Rate Limit rule to protect against DDoS attacks on Azure Front Door WAF.
-Web Application Firewall (WAF) should use the specified mode for Azure Front Door Service.
+Bot Protection should be enabled for Azure Front Door.
+Enable Rate Limit rule to protect against DDoS attacks on Azure Front Door.
+WAF should use the specified mode for Azure Front Door Service.

 ## Azure Advisor recommendations